Zhaoshan-Duan/FlixsterApp/README.md

 - [ ] Improved the user interface by experimenting with styling and coloring.
 - [ ] For popular movies (i.e. a movie voted for more than 5 stars), the full backdrop image is displayed.
 Otherwise, a poster image, the movie title, and overview is listed.
 Use Heterogenous RecyclerViews and use different ViewHolder layout files for popular movies and less popular ones.

+## Goals

+- [x] Send basic network requests to an API
+- [x] Parse the response from an API call and load into a model
+- [x] Define model objects in your applications to store basic API data
+- [] (Stretch Goal) Incorporate orientation functionality

 ## Video Walkthrough

 <img src="walkthrough.gif" title='Video Walkthrough' width='' alt='Video Walkthrough' />